 I started learning guitar at 12 years old.
-From an early age my music taste was eclectic.
-From traditional Scottish, to Buddy Holly and AC-DC, it all struck a chord.
-Growing up I loved the idea of writing and playing music but never new how a wee boy from the Scottish highlands could do that.
+From an early age, my music taste was eclectic.
+From traditional Scottish to Buddy Holly and AC-DC, it all struck a chord.
+Growing up I loved the idea of writing and playing music but never knew how a wee boy from the Scottish Highlands could do that.

 In 2009 I sold up, including the guitars, and I emigrated to Canada to be with my wife who I'd met a year earlier.
 She has a love for music and was in a band and it reignited my interest in performing and writing.

 After a few years she quit the band she was with and we did a few duets for coffee house gigs.
 We met another couple who had a great musical history, and with their daughter, we put together our band "Bagpipes and Beavers."
 We play a varied mix of traditional Celtic, rock 'n roll and a mix of classic pop.
 We call it "kilt-o-billy".